 If you experience a fire in your home, it can be devastating.
-Not only could you be displaced for days or even weeks, many of your possessions might be destroyed.
+Not only could you be displaced for days or even weeks, but many of your possessions might also be destroyed.
 If you get lucky, the fire will be put out quickly, minimizing the damage.
 But even if the impact from the fire is minimal, there’s still one other culprit you need to worry about – smoke.

 Many homeowners don’t realize how much damage smoke and soot can cause.
 But the reality is that the odor from smoke can be quickly absorbed by almost any surface in your home – including furniture, rugs, curtains, clothing and more.

 In addition to smelling unpleasant, smoke from soot is acidic.
 That means if it is not cleaned up quickly it can cause permanent damage to your possessions.

 If you experience a minor fire in your home you may be able to handle the cleanup yourself, if you act fast, by following these steps:

 - After the fire is out, ventilate the area by opening windows and doors.

 - If you have an HVAC system, turn it off to prevent the smoke from spreading to other areas of your home.